1 - Rogue Lawyer - by John Grisham

 # 8 - Me and Earl and the Dying Girl - by Jesse Andrews

 This is the funniest book you’ll ever read about death.

 It is a universally acknowledged truth that high school sucks.
 But on the first day of his senior year, Greg Gaines thinks he’s figured it out.
 The answer to the basic existential question: How is it possible to exist in a place that sucks so bad?
 His strategy: remain at the periphery at all times.
 Keep an insanely low profile.
 Make mediocre films with the one person who is even sort of his friend, Earl.

 This plan works for exactly eight hours.
 Then Greg’s mom forces him to become friends with a girl who has cancer.
 This brings about the destruction of Greg’s entire life.

-# 8 - An Abundance of Katherines - by John Green
+# 9 - The Fault in Our Stars - by John Green

 The New York Times Bestselling story of first love, family, loss, and betrayal for fans of John Green, Jenny Offill, Emma Straub, and Rainbow Rowell

 “We were all heading for each other on a collision course, no matter what.
 Maybe some people are just meant to be in the same story.”

 At first, Jude and her twin brother are NoahandJude; inseparable.
 Noah draws constantly and is falling in love with the charismatic boy next door, while daredevil Jude wears red-red lipstick, cliff-dives, and does all the talking for both of them.